AUTOPHAGY – RETRIBUTION

 (Id., 171a-b; OC, p.
 190)

-This refutation is based on the principle of non-contradiction; to maintain consistency, a Skeptic will have to doubt this principle.
+This refutation is based on the principle of non-contradiction; to maintain consistency, a skeptic must to doubt this principle.